191 Ryders Lane

 Associate Director, Eagleton Institute of Politics; B.A. in sociology from Brandeis University, and M.P.A. from Princeton University.

-Before coming to Eagleton in 2000, Weingart worked in New Jersey state government during the administrations of two Democratic and two Republican governors focusing on environmental and land use issues.
-He helped to write and implement New Jersey's coastal zone management program and Hudson River Walkway Plan and directed a state commission trying to encourage a municipality to volunteer to host a disposal facility for low-level radioactive waste.
+Weingart's prior experience in government includes work – primarily on environmental and land use issues –during the administrations of two Democratic and two Republican governors.
+His accomplishments include helping to write and implement New Jersey's coastal zone management program and Hudson River Walkway Plan and directing a state commission's unusual public process encouraging municipalities to consider volunteering to host a disposal facility for low-level radioactive waste.